David Eidelberg, MD

 Location: Manhasset, New York, United States

-David Eidelberg is head of the Center for Neurosciences and director of the NIH Morris K. Udall Center of Excellence for Parkinsonís Disease Research at The Feinstein Institute for Medical Research in Manhasset, New York.
+David Eidelberg, MD, is head of the Center for Neurosciences and director of the NIH Morris K. Udall Center of Excellence for Parkinsonís Disease Research at The Feinstein Institute for Medical Research in Manhasset, New York.
 He is widely known for his pioneering work using functional imaging to identify abnormal metabolic networks in neurological disorders including Parkinsonís disease, Huntingtonís disease, dystonia and dementia.
 His contributions have been recognized by the prestigious Fred Springer Award (2005) and the American Academy of Neurology Movement Disorders Research Award (2010).